neelriyer/neelriyer.github.io/_posts/2021-01-03-Album-Art-Cover-Wallpaper.md

 most_popular = most_popular.sort_values(by=['Play Count'], ascending=False)
 most_popular.head()
 ```
 It's important to groupby both Album and Artist.
-There are several Albums in my library that have the name "Greatest Hits".
+There are several Artists in my library released an album called "Greatest Hits".
 I want to treat these as separate albums.

 The downside with this method is that: What if an artist releases two albums with the same title?
 In that case the playcounts would be aggregated across both albums.
 But would Kanye really reuse an old album name?
 I doubt it.